Fall 2018 | FIND WEBNOTES HERE

 Regular attendance is essential.
 Late entries as well as early exits are disruptive, and often result in the missing of important information.
 Participation includes, but is not limited to, contributing one’s own insights or ideas to class.
 It also entails respectful listening and a commitment to involving others in the learning process.
 You are expected to come to class prepared to discuss the day’s readings.
 Verbal participation in class should be relevant and connected to the readings for the week.

 Each paper should be 900-1000 words (about 3 pages), double-spaced and should have a brief introduction and conclusion.
-Include a bibliography and use in-text citations as usual.
+Include a bibliography (any recognized style) and use in-text citations as usual.

 Evaluation criteria: understanding of the relevant course concepts; ability to apply and employ course concepts and approaches; originality; clarity; organization; writing mechanics